The Science of Emulsification: A Comprehensive Guide

 To create an emulsion, slowly add one liquid to another while applying constant mechanical force.
 This ensures the liquids are evenly dispersed, creating a stable mixture.
 However, emulsions can break or separate over time.
 To prevent this, use the right emulsifying agent and ensure it’s properly dissolved.
 Additionally, adjusting factors such as temperature, pH, and the ratio of liquids can contribute to a more stable emulsion.

-See also The Science of Infusing: A Comprehensive Guide
+See also The Science of Cooking with Oils: A Comprehensive Guide

 Troubleshooting Common Emulsion Problems